 In most cases, Level 1 attendees are parents who volunteer or are volunteered to act as coaches when their children first start to play soccer.
 For those parents who have limited or no playing experience, the position of coach understandably can be quite intimidating.
 The function of the Level 1 course is to help remove some of that fear by providing the information a coach requires to teach the game at this most important level.
 The course emphasis is on age appropriate training and management of young players.
 At this early stage of development for both the coach and the player, the players will learn much more about the game itself than from the coach.

-All coaches of teams in the U9-U14 age divisions that do not have a USSF license should attend the Level 2 clinic (Equivalent to USSF Mod 2).
+Coaches of teams in the U9-U14 age divisions that do not have a USSF license should attend the Level 2 clinic (Equivalent to USSF Mod 2).
 SNSA offers a Level 2 class prior to the beginning of each season.
 The course emphasizes fundamental information related to the U9-U12 age groups, including warm-ups/conditioning, technical skill development and introduction to coaching tactical concepts.

 In addition to the SNSA Level 1 and Level 2 courses, coaches are encouraged to continue their coaching education, starting with the USSF F 2-hour online course, followed by the USSF E 18-hour course.

 Eight New Grassroots Licensing Courses Will Focus on Coaching Fundamentals with Respect to U.S. Soccer’s Player Development Initiatives

 CHICAGO (Dec.
 20, 2017) – U.S. Soccer has announced eight (8) new grassroots level coaching courses to be introduced in early 2018.
 These courses will be focused on empowering coaches through experiential learning and a player-centered approach.
 The course options will relate directly to small-sided games and the respective age-groups outlined in the Player Development Initiatives.